ClearDate vs When2meet

 How ClearDate works

-Set the possible dates and times for your event - or just dates if you don't need to narrow down a specific time.
+- Set the possible dates and times for your event - or just dates if you don't need to narrow down a specific time - and choose the event's timezone.
 It takes less than a minute.
 Try creating an event.

-Participants mark each time slot with one of four colors to express their availability and preferences.
+- Participants mark each time slot with one of four colors to express their availability and preferences.
+Already know when someone's free?
+Fill it in for them.
 Try filling in availability.

 Ready to try a better way to schedule?